Issue 30, 2025

 Abstract

-We have developed an efficient and easy synthetic route to obtain naphthoquinone fused pyrrole derivatives (up to 93% yield) via intramolecular cyclization of 2-(arylethynyl)naphthalene-1,4-dione derivatives with NH4OAc in methanol at ambient temperature.
-Furthermore, imidazopyridinedione derivatives were synthesized via the coupling between 2-bromonaphthalene-1,4-dione and 2-amino pyridine through condensation and rearrangement under neat conditions in the presence of a catalytic amount of AcOH.
-A series of functionalized pyrrolonaphthoquinone and imidazopyridinedione derivatives are synthesized in high yields.
-Additionally, one of the synthesized pyrrolonaphthoquinones was chosen as a model substrate for analyzing cytotoxicity and antimicrobial activity against gram-positive and gram-negative biofilm bacteria.
+We have developed an efficient and straightforward synthetic route to obtain naphthoquinone-fused pyrrole derivatives (up to 93% yield) via an intramolecular cyclization of 2-(arylethynyl)naphthalene-1,4-dione derivatives with NH4OAc in methanol at ambient temperature.
+Furthermore, imidazopyridinedione derivatives were synthesized via coupling between 2-bromonaphthalene-1,4-dione and 2-amino pyridine through condensation and rearrangement under neat conditions in the presence of a catalytic amount of AcOH.
+A series of functionalized pyrrolonaphthoquinone and imidazopyridinedione derivatives were synthesized in high yields.
+Additionally, one of the synthesized pyrrolonaphthoquinones was selected as the model substrate for evaluating cytotoxicity and antimicrobial activity against both Gram-positive and Gram-negative biofilm bacteria.

 Supplementary files